gSchool/mcsp-unit-oop/01-object-oriented-programming/05-es6-classes.md

 ### Methods

 Next comes the method declarations.
-They are the behavior of your object.
+They are the behavior of your object and are shared across every instance of the class.
 Compared to the factory function example, nothing has changed, except for the fact that you don't separate methods with commas the way you do inside an object definition.
+In the context of a class, `this` refers to the instance of the class you are currently working with.

 ```js
 class Car {